WebAssembly/spec/proposals/Exceptions.md

 catch block has no exception type, and is used to catch all exceptions not caught by any of the tagged catch blocks.

-Try blocks, like a control-flow blocks, have a _block type_.
+Try blocks, like control-flow blocks, have a _block type_.
 The block type of a try block defines the values yielded by the evaluation the try block when either no exception is thrown, or the exception is successfully caught by one of its catch blocks, and the instructions within the catch block can recover from the